unity3d-jp/AnimeToolbox/README.md

 you can choose from one of the sample projects included in each version in the [Releases page](../../releases).

 For details on the sample projects, please refer to [Sample Project Wiki](../../wiki/Sample-Projects).

+## Bug Reports

+For reporting bugs, please [create an issue on the Issues page](/issues/new) and fill in the details.

 # Others